Shoes, Books, Bullets and Backpacks – Every Found Object On the Mexican Border Represents a Tragedy

 Wall, Playas de Tijuana, California, 2013

-In partnering with Guillermo Galindo, do you feel like these ephemeral objects you find – a piece of rubbish, a single shoe – regain an identity?
+And in partnering with Guillermo Galindo, you’re creating another layer of interpretation.
+These objects you have found are so ephemeral – a piece of rubbish, a single shoe – but are allowed to be re-born again, to regain an identity.

 Yes.
 If you go along the border you’re going to find “human trash” – backpacks, water bottles, tennis shoes – but it’s only trash in the landscape before you start opening it up.
 For example, I once opened a backpack that contained bright yellow boxer shorts covered in cartoon characters, Trojan condoms, a big bottle of cologne, toothpaste, toothbrush and a surfer T-shirt and I realised, my god, this was a portrait of a young man.
 Another backpack I found, maybe 500 miles away, carried a small lipstick compact with a mirror and a cute little purse with around 70 pesos in it.
 It was a young girl.
 If you actually open up these pieces of trash, suddenly you get the people.
 It’s very powerful.